scoulomb/home-assistant/appendices/file-sharing/sync-nas-to-hdd-cloud.md

 We have an error when syncing with pcloud but not pc2: `Failed to create file system for "pcloud:nas-sync-direct-rclone": failed to configure Pcloud: invalid character 'U' looking for beginning of value`

-#### QTS tips Alternative ti setup QNAP is to copy Ubuntu config file to QNAP.
+#### QTS tips : Alternative to setup QNAP is to copy Ubuntu config file to QNAP.

 ````
-vim myconf.txt (open terminal from explorer, be careful this path is not the same in NAS)
+vim myconf.txt (open terminal from explorer, be careful this path is not the same in NAS) (or `ssh admin@scoulombel-nas` edit `//share/homes/admin/rclone-v1.64.0-linux-amd64/myconf.txt`)

 [pc]
 type = pcloud